Palermo Shooting

-Palermo Shooting is a 2008 film written and directed by German director Wim Wenders, and starring Campino, Dennis Hopper, Giovanna Mezzogiorno, Lou Reed as himself, and an uncredited Milla Jovovich, also playing herself.
+Palermo Shooting is a 2008 film written and directed by German director Wim Wenders, and starring Campino, Dennis Hopper, Giovanna Mezzogiorno, Lou Reed in his final feature film appearance, and an uncredited Milla Jovovich, also playing herself.
 It was screened at the 2008 Cannes Film Festival.

 Plot

 A German photographer named Finn (Campino) comes to Palermo because he needs to make a clean break from his past.
 In the city, he meets a young woman named Flavia (Giovanna Mezzogiorno) and a completely different way of life.